magesteve/APGWidgetKit/README.md

 - **APGWidgetWindow** — one-liners to present SwiftUI content in AppKit windows, modal alerts, and sheets (with lightweight window tracking by identifier).
 - **APGWidgetRichTextView** — an AppKit `NSView` hosting a scrollable `NSTextView` for displaying Swift `AttributedString` content with sensible defaults.
 - **APGWidgetLargeButton** — a SwiftUI View displaying oversided button commonly used in Work style windows.
+- **APGWidgetStackedImageView** — a SwiftUI View that layers up to `five images` in a spread formation.

 > The code uses `#if canImport(AppKit)` and `#if canImport(SwiftUI)` to keep the package cross-platform friendly.
 On non-macOS platforms these APIs are currently no-ops/placeholders.